Domain II: Challenge Social Injustices, and Critique Their Impact on Client–Counsellor Social Locations

 Early models of nondominant cultural identity development tended to be linear and focused on a single dimension of cultural identity.
 Individuals were thought to progress roughly through the following phases (Atkinson, 2004; Barret & Logan, 2002; Helms, 1995; Worell & Remer, 2003).

-- Conformity or unawareness: Idealization of the dominant culture and denigration of one’s own cultural heritage or emergent sense of cultural self (related to ethnicity, sexuality, ability, class, and so on).
+- Conformity or unawareness Idealization of the dominant culture and denigration of one’s own cultural heritage or emergent sense of cultural self (related to ethnicity, sexuality, ability, class, etc.).